FREQUENTLY ASKED QUESTIONS:

 Can a Private Investigator obtain cellphone records?

-No. It is actually illegal for a Private Investigator to attempt to obtain an individual’s cellphone records in Canada.
-Those who can obtain these records must fall under law enforcement, and have already obtained a warrant or subpoena from a court.
+Yes.
+Only with the owner’s consent.
+However, it is generally illegal for a Private Investigator to obtain an individual’s cellphone records in Canada without the account owner’s consent.
+Those who can obtain these records without consent, must fall under law enforcement and have already obtained a warrant or subpoena from a court.
 All Private Investigators must comply with the privacy laws within their respective province.
 As such, Private Investigators can utilize other legal means to obtain other relevant information which would pertain to an investigation.

 Can a Private Investigator track my partner’s cellphone?

-No. It is illegal.
+No. It is illegal in Canada.
 While technology exists which would facilitate an individual to track another person’s cellphone, it is illegal to track someone’s cellphone activity or to monitor the GPS location of the phone.
-This can only be achieved with the expressed consent of the individual person who you would like to be tracked.
-The only entities who can track cellphones are law enforcement agents, who have been granted wiretapping privileges and/or a warrant.
+Tracking can only be legally conducted with the expressed consent of the person who you would like to be tracked.
+The only entities who can track cellphones without consent are law enforcement agents, who have been granted wiretapping privileges and/or a warrant.

 Can any Private Investigator help me?

-No. Only a licensed Private Investigator can assist you with an investigative request, and only if the request is handled by or through a licensed Private Investigative Agency.
-An individual Private Investigator cannot assist with an investigative request, if they act alone for personal gain and/or in the absence of an agency.
-Generally, Private Investigators assist with matters including: Child Custody, Missing Persons, Surveillance, Undercover Investigations, GSP Tracking, Skip Tracing, Social Media Searches, Background Checks, Strike Monitoring and much more!
+No. In Canada, only a licensed Private Investigator can assist you with an investigative request, and only if the request is handled by or through a licensed Private Investigative Agency.
+An individual Private Investigator cannot assist with an investigative request if they act alone for personal gain and/or in the absence of an agency.
+Generally, Private Investigators assist with matters including Child Custody, Missing Persons, Surveillance, Undercover Investigations, GPS Tracking, Skip Tracing, Social Media Searches, Background Checks, Strike Monitoring, and much more.

 If I hire a Private Investigator, is my personal information safe?

 Yes.
-All licensed Private Investigators must adhere to the Personal Information Protection Electronic Documents Acts (PIPEDA).
+All licensed Canadian Private Investigators must adhere to the Personal Information Protection Electronic Documents Acts (PIPEDA).
 Personal information can only be used for the purposes for which it was collected.
-As such, a Private Investigative Agency will not and should not disclose personal information of it’s clients.
+As such, a Private Investigative Agency will not disclose the personal information of its clients.
 Furthermore, all collected personal information from a client must be protected by appropriate safeguards, such as physical security and electronic security measures.

 What are Private Investigators legally allowed to do?